mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-Below is the recommended way to delete a record.
+Below is the recommended way to deletes a record.

 ```csharp
 public int Delete(int id,